avesus/deps-bundler/README.md

 The concatenated CSS is packaged in the bundle (to prevent browsers from creating another TCP connection), and inserted each time your JavaScript module containing `require()` of a `.css.js` file imported in any other JavaScript module, so, lazily injecting new CSS declarations.

+Another opinion: NPM modules are JavaScript modules.
+Not ES2037+ modules.
+Not TypeScript modules.
+Not CoffeeScript or ClojureScript.

+So, if you're an author of an NPM package, your main index.js and all files it depends better should be transpiled to JavaScript supported by modern browsers and Node.js, or even to ES5, if your code is supposed to cover everybody in the world with old cheap devices.

+The bundler works only with those JavaScript files.
+The only one, single, sensitive, ugly, exception was made to allow including `.css.js` files.
+But if you forget to include the preparser, those will be imported anyway, generate class name as their module.exports value, and adds runtime code to inject CSS to your styles, so nothing will be broken in plain old JavaScript `require()`.

+The preparsing of `.css.js` files implemented by an extension of the bundler, which sets callback on each `.css.js` file found to collect all CSS from your project.
+Then it generates CSS inserting code which puts your CSS into DOM.
+Then bundler bundles everything together (it has that special post step, letting a bundling extension to supply an additional dependency).

+CSS in JS as a string: 250 - 350 - 700 ms
+Small CSS in JS as a string: 175 (RAM) - 250 - 275 - 300 - 350 ms (both first and all subsequent loads)
+Small CSS as a reference from HTML: 175 (RAM) - 200 - 225 - 250 - 325 ms (can timeout for one of the assets!)

+Big CSS in JS as a string: 300 (rare) - 350 - 375 (often) - 425 - 450 - 575 - 600 - 675 ms
+Big CSS as a reference from HTML: 275 - 325 (cached) - 375 ms